 - Suitable for multi-day tours, with options for fully supported tours and shuttles

-- Car parking is soon to be constructed at the Wulkuraka end of the trail
+- Car parking is available at the Wulkuraka Trailhead at the Ipswich end of the trail

-The rail trail connects Ipswich, Walkuraka, Fernvale, Lowood, Coominya, Esk, Toogoolawah, Harlin, Moore, Linville, Blackbutt and Yarraman.
+The rail trail connects Ipswich, Wulkuraka, Fernvale, Lowood, Coominya, Esk, Toogoolawah, Harlin, Moore, Linville, Blackbutt and Yarraman.

 - Close to Brisbane